Car hire Treviso

 City Walls and Gates

 Treviso is circumscribed within well-preserved 15th-century walls, but it’s certainly not the first.
 Treviso was a Roman city and they protected it from attack using these walls and the River Sile that flows alongside these walls.
-The present day walls were built by Venetians (Winged lions on the imposing gates testify the fact).
+The present-day walls were built by Venetians (Winged lions on the imposing gates testify the fact).
 As Treviso was Venice’s stronghold, they used walls to protect any invasions from the north.

-Built during the 13th and 14th century, the Dominican church of San Nicolo is settled at the southwest corner of the old town.
+Built during the 13th and 14th centuries, the Dominican church of San Nicolo is settled at the southwest corner of the old town.
 It is a spacious Gothic church that features round piers and an unusual restored vaulted timber roof.

 Canals and Water Mills

 Treviso is surrounded by two rivers and their water seeps into a series of canals and tiny waterways that wander beautifully throughout the city.
 Houses rise directly above these canals.
 In addition to that, you’ll also find occasional waterwheel, a remnant of those that once drove mills throughout the city.
 You’ll have to search for them while walking around the city, but you can always find one near the Pescheria, the fish market.